Free Interactive Tool

 Fixed-fee written engagements · response within one business day Begin in writing →

 This tool provides general information based on your answers, not legal advice, and does not create an advisor–client relationship.
 Classifications are indicative; borderline cases turn on facts a questionnaire cannot capture.
-Dates marked "Omnibus" reflect the Digital Omnibus package as provisionally agreed and not yet in force — they may change on formal publication.
-Adesanya AI Advisory — Abdulwahab B. Adesanya, Barrister-at-Law (Nigeria).
+Dates marked "Omnibus" reflect Regulation (EU) 2026/1744 (the Digital Omnibus on AI), in force from 27 July 2026.
+Adesanya AI Advisory — Abdulwahab B. Adesanya, LL.M in Intellectual Property & IT Law (UCD).